Dental Fillings Plantation, FL

 Can you drink water after a filling?

 After we place a filling and cure it, patients may drink as much water as they want.
 The filling sets almost immediately so waiting for everything to cure is not a concern.
-We recommend drinking room temperature water to avoid sensitivity to cold temperatures as this is common directly after the filling is placed.
+We recommend drinking room temperature water to avoid sensitivity to cold temperatures as this is common directly after the dentist places the filling.

+Visit our dentists for dental fillings treatment in Plantation, FL.
 If you have tooth decay and need dental fillings, schedule a visit to our Broward County dentist office.
-We provide comprehensive dental care for all ages.
+We provide comprehensive dental services for all ages.
 Give us a call at (954) 251-0640 today.